BCP

 Sexual abuse is illegal, immoral, and too common.
 You have the right to demand compensation from your abuser and their employers.

-At Hach & Rose, LLP, we care about our clients.
+At Hach Rose Schirripa & Cheverie LLP, we care about our clients.
 When you hire us, we’ll fight to hold your abuser accountable for their actions.

 We want to help you move forward with your life with peace of mind.
 You can depend on us to remain by your side throughout your case and provide the support you need.